 Related Work from the Authors

-Greer et al., Vision and language: Novel Representations and Artificial intelligence for Driving Scene Safety Assessment and Autonomous Vehicle Planning, arXiv:2602.07680, 2026. https://arxiv.org/abs/2602.07680
+Greer et al., Vision and language: Novel Representations and Artificial intelligence for Driving Scene Safety Assessment and Autonomous Vehicle Planning, to appear in Enhanced Safety of Vehicles Conference 2026. arXiv:2602.07680, 2026. https://arxiv.org/abs/2602.07680

 BibTeX